MojosBeans100/MS4-spaceport/README.md

 While Astrosat regularly use the Skywatch EarthCache console to retrieve images, the company has less experience in interacting with the API itself.
 This project attempts to provide insight into the intricacies of the API and to provide a user-friendly, front-end platform to demonstrate its capabilities.

 # Access
-The assesor can create their own account to test the functionality of the website, and/or can use the details below to sign in and view some example pipelines which have been created for convenience.
+The assesor can create their own account to test the functionality of the website, and/or can use the details provided in the submission form to view some example pipelines which have been created for convenience.

-- Username: ms4_test
-- Password: spaceport_test_password

 # Definitions
 This website is based on a technical concept of accessessing satellite imagery, therefore see below some useful definitions which may be used in this document.
 These definitions and more can also be found on the Discover website page.

 - Pipeline: a pipeline refers to the timeline, or projected plan or schedule, of receiving satellite images.
 Each object in the 'List' model represents a pipeline.
 Pipelines are active if they have not completed all intervals, and complete if all intervals have been completed

 - Interval: the interval describes the time period in which to look for images.
 An interval of 1 day will aim to deliver 1 image per day; an interval of bi-weekly will aim to deliver 1 image every 14 days.

-- AOI:  the Area of Interest is the area/coverage/footprint on Earth the user wants to search for images of
+- AOI:  the Area of Interest, or AOI, is the area/coverage/footprint on Earth of which the user wishes to collect images

 # UX
 ## Strategy